Krissh-C/T490-macOS/README.md

 Keep in mind that you have to generate your own serial numbers and ID's and stuff using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) if you're doing a fresh install.
 Use your old ones from your old config.plist if you're just changing EFI's (TIP: Use MacBookPro15,4)

+This hakcintosh will be complete only with [YogaSMC](https://github.com/zhen-zen/YogaSMC).
+After installing, please use the app and the system preferences add on as it enables some features for this to be complete.

 **CAUTION:** Test drive this configuration once using a USB flash drive before you move it to the main EFI partition.
 I am not responsible for any damages incurred.

 # **Hardware Info:**